MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

 \subsection{Junior Component}

-The Junior Component employs a general low-dimensional KGE model without special restrictions.
-The target of MulDE is training a higher-performance Junior Component under a knowledge distillation process.
-So that, the trained Junior model can be used for faster reasoning instead of high-dimensional teachers.
+Our MulDE is a general framework, in which the Junior component can be any existing KGE model.
+In this paper, we focus on the low-dimensional situation, thus selecting several effective low-dimensional models as Junior, whose initialization follows their original settings, e.g., a random normal distribution.
+After the knowledge distillation training, Junior can make the link prediction faster than high-dimensional models and achieve similar precision.

-Most conventional knowledge distillation methods are used for the classification problem.
-However, the link prediction task is a `learning to rank' problem, which usually be learned by distinguishing a positive target with randomly negative samples.
-A straightforward solution is to fit the teachers' score distributions of the positive and negative samples.
-We argue that it has at least two drawbacks: First, this teaching task is `too easy' for multiple teachers.
-Every teacher will output a result close to the hard label without an obvious difference.
-Second, the negative sampling can rarely `hit' those really indistinguishable entities; it makes critical knowledge owned by teachers hardly pass on to the student model.
+Conventional knowledge distillation methods are mostly used for the classification problem.
+However, the link prediction task is a learning to rank problem, which is usually learned by distinguishing the target entity with randomly negative samples.
+A straightforward solution is to learn the teachers' score distributions of the positive and negative samples.
+We argue that it has at least two drawbacks.
+First, this teaching task is too easy for multiple teachers.
+Every teacher will output a result close to the hard label without a noticeable difference.
+Second, the negative sampling can rarely hit those indistinguishable entities, making critical knowledge owned by teachers hard to pass on to the student model.
+Therefore, we design a novel distilling strategy for KGE models, including two parts of supervision.

-\textbf{Soft Label Loss.} We design a novel distilling strategy for KGE models.
-Given an e-r query, the Junior model evaluates all candidate entities in the entity set.
-Then, it selects the top K candidates $C_{top}=\{c_1, c_2, \dots, c_K|c_i\in E\}$ with higher scores $S_{top}= \{F_J(e,r,c_i) | c_i \in C_{top}\}$.
-As the beginning of an iteration, this prediction sequence $\{C_{top}, S_{top}\}$ is sent to every teacher model, and the Senior component returns soft labels $L_{top}$ after integrating different teacher outputs.
+\textbf{Soft Label Loss.} Given an e-r query, Junior evaluates all candidate entities in the entity set.
+Then, it selects the top-K candidates $C_{top}=\{c_1, c_2, \dots, c_K|c_i\in E\}$ with higher scores $S_{top}= \{F_J(e,r,c_i) | c_i \in C_{top}\}$.
+At the beginning of an iteration, this prediction sequence $\{C_{top}, S_{top}\}$ is sent to every teacher model, and the Senior component returns soft labels $L_{top}$ after integrating different teacher outputs.
 We define the soft label supervision as a Kullback-Leibler (KL) divergence, the loss function is

-, where $\sigma$ is the Softmax function, $N$ is the number of e-r queries.
+where $\sigma'$ is the Softmax function, and $N$ is the number of e-r queries.

-\textbf{Hard Label Loss.} Meanwhile, a hard label supervision based on conventional negative sampling is employed.
+\textbf{Hard Label Loss.} Meanwhile, a hard label supervision based on conventional negative sampling is employed:

-, where $\mathcal{L}_{Hard}$ is a binary cross entropy loss, $S_{neg}$ contains scores of positive target and sampling negative ones, $L_{neg}$ is a one-hot label vector.
+where $\mathcal{L}_{Hard}$ is a binary cross-entropy loss, $\sigma$ is the Sigmoid function, $S_{neg}$ contains scores of positive target and sampling negative ones, and $L_{neg}$ is a one-hot label vector.